Arkit-k/Reimagin/README.md

 ## License

-This project is private and proprietary.
+This project is open source

 ## Support